island-is/handbook/technical-direction.md

 For the development of centralized, open-source solutions, it is essential to have a shared place to store and collaborate on code.

 We will use [GitHub] for all development and teams must submit all code there.
-Github is the primary code hosting provider for open-sourced software development, owned by Microsoft, with an excellent feature-set and interface for code reviews and collaboration.
-Github is also integrated into many essential tools in the software development ecosystem.
+GitHub is the primary code hosting provider for open-sourced software development, owned by Microsoft, with an excellent feature-set and interface for code reviews and collaboration.
+GitHub is also integrated into many essential tools in the software development ecosystem.

 Digital Iceland has set up a monorepo, which contains the code for all of its solutions in one code repository with collaboration between all teams.
 There are many reasons we develop in a monorepo:

-* Reduce barriers for code reuse on all levels of the implementation.
+- Reduce barriers for code reuse on all levels of the implementation.
-* Increase cooperation and consistency in implementation between projects.
+- Increase cooperation and consistency in implementation between projects.
-* Prevent solutions from being left and forgotten, with code rot and old dependencies.
+- Prevent solutions from being left and forgotten, with code rot and old dependencies.
-* Support organisation-wide improvements in developer experience, hosting, performance, accessibility, design and usability.
+- Support organisation-wide improvements in developer experience, hosting, performance, accessibility, design and usability.

 ### Cloud hosting